 Our commitment to the Uyghur community

-Over the past two years, China has systematically intensified oppression of the Uyghur community in the East Turkestan region (Chinese Xinjiang): Much more than one million people are being indefinitely detained in re-education camps without trial, as shown by the “China Cables” in November 2019.
+Over the past two years, China has systematically intensified oppression of the Uyghur community in the East Turkestan region (Chinese Xinjiang): At least one million people are being indefinitely detained in re-education camps without trial, as shown by the “China Cables” in November 2019.

 “China is trying to suppress reality and calls these camps vocational training centres.
 Really, they are modern concentration camps,” says Dolkun Isa, President of the World Uyghur Congress.
 Relatives are usually left in the dark about the whereabouts of detained family members and intimidated by the fact that their behaviour has an impact on the evaluation of these family members.